Books on Willa Cather Recommended by Andrew Jewell

 Andrew Jewell is a Professor of Digital Projects at the University of Nebraska-Lincoln and editor of the Willa Cather Archive, as well as a member of the Willa Cather Foundation Board of Governors.
 He is co-editor of The Selected Letters of Willa Cather and the forthcoming digital edition of The Complete Letters of Willa Cather.

-On February 26, 2018, in the Library's Members' Room, Professor Jewell and fellow Cather scholar Robert Thacker will discuss their research into Willa Cather’s books and letters and the influence of New York City on her work.
-More information on this event can be found here.
+Professor Jewell and fellow Cather scholar Robert Thacker discussed their research into Willa Cather’s books and letters and the influence of New York City on her work at the Library in February 2018.
+View the event recording here.

 Though author Willa Cather has many fans, in my experience many of those readers are surprised and delighted to learn about the full range of Cather’s work.
 In addition to books about immigrant settlers and small town life in nineteenth-century Nebraska (O Pioneers!, My Ántonia, A Lost Lady), she wrote about academic families in the 1920s (The Professor’s House), the emergence of a world-class Wagnerian soprano (The Song of the Lark), French priests in the diverse culture of the American southwest (Death Comes for the Archbishop), an apothecary and his daughter in 17th century Quebec City (Shadows on the Rock), and antebellum Virginia’s slave-holding culture (Sapphira and the Slave Girl).
 Uniting her work, though, is a remarkable consistency of quality: as Cather matured and experimented with subjects and forms, she maintained her commitment to deeply consequential and beautifully rendered literary art.